jondeuce/Ignite.jl/README.md

 Welcome to `Ignite.jl`, a Julia port of the Python library [`ignite`](https://github.com/pytorch/ignite) for simplifying neural network training and validation loops using events and handlers.

-`Ignite.jl` provides a simple engine and event system.
-This allows a user to easily compose training pipelines with events such artifact saving, metric logging, and model validation.
-Event handlers can be any Julia function, and they can be easily configured to run at specific times during training, offering unparalleled flexibility compared to other approaches like callbacks.
+`Ignite.jl` provides a simple yet flexible engine and event system, allowing for the easy composition of training pipelines with various events such as artifact saving, metric logging, and model validation.
+Event-based training abstracts away the training loop, replacing it with 1) a training engine which executes a single training step, 2) a data loader for the engine to iterate over, and 3) events and corresponding handlers which are attached to the engine, configured to fire at specific points during training.

-Additionally, `Ignite.jl` allows users to define custom events and stack events together to enable multiple calls, giving users even more control over their training process.
+Event handlers much more flexibile compared to other approaches like callbacks: they can be any callable, multiple handlers can be attached to a single event, multiple events can trigger the same handler, and custom events can be defined to fire at user-specified points during training.
+This makes adding functionality to your training pipeline easy, minimizing the need to modify existing code.

 ## Quick Start